 Keep it simple

 Skills Builder is integrated across the whole of Brook Green; as part of our lessons, wall displays, the bases for our Challenge weeks and as part of our formative feedback.
 Every class and classroom has a set of Skills Builders stickers, which enables every member of our school community to award others when examples of skills are witnessed.
-To support this further there are displays in each of the Key Stage Areas.
-These displays also aid to advertise our Skill of the week.
-Staff are reminded of the skill in the weekly staff briefing.
+To support this further, there are displays in each of the Key Stage Areas.
 Weekly reward time is also influenced by Skills Builder, with activities being offered having to link to the Skill of the Week.
 Tutors plan activities that demonstrate and practice the skills of the week.
-Through the school blog the school shares the links to the Skillsbuilder online platforms for resources to be accessed from home.
+All subject areas identify the skills to different parts of their lessons through the use of the skill logos and have reflected on the different skills used in their subjects through their schemes of work.

 Start early, keep going

 All of our students from year 7 to 11, use and access Skills Builder throughout their learning.
 Each subject area includes references to the 8 essential skills within their planning and delivery.
-Developing the essential Skills has become integral to our tutor program with tutors selecting and completing activities from our Skills Passport.
-At Key Stage 4 students develop their awareness of the essential skills not only through their core subjects but also whilst working towards their Duke of Edinburgh Awards and throughout any Careers related learning.
+Developing the essential Skills has become integral to our tutor program with tutors selecting and completing activities from our own 'Building Me' program, which combines the Skills Builder projects and skills with mental health & wellbeing.
+At Key Stage 4, students develop their awareness of the essential skills not only through their core subjects, but also whilst working towards their Duke of Edinburgh Awards and throughout any Careers related learning.

 Measure it